MitraSafari93/RSA-Encryption/README.md

 # RSA-Encryption
-You can encrypt and descript a string with RSA algorithm
+Encrypt and  decrypt  a string with RSA algorithm
 ***********************

+RSA is an algorithm used to encrypt and decrypt messages.
+You can know about this more in this link https://simple.wikipedia.org/wiki/RSA_algorithm

-You must initialized p & q value with prime numbers( in RSA.cs class)
+You can initialize p & q value with two different large prime desirable numbers(in RSA.cs class).